zhaqenl/skeleton/README.md

 <a name="posts">Posts</a>
 -------------------------

 To write posts, write Markdown files in `en/src/`.
-The first line will will serve as the page title and the value of `OG_TITLE` in the Makefile.
+The first line will serve as the page title and the value of `OG_TITLE` in the Makefile.
 The rest is free form.
 In addition to the source Markdown files, write the equivalent `.md.dat` files, per `.md` files.
 The contents of this file will be used for the site keywords.

 The file `en/src/footer.md` is appended to every file in `en/src/` during the build phase.
 The file `src/404.md` serves as the 404 page.

 <a name="building">Building</a>